kingToolbox/WindTerm/src/README.md

 An improved version based on Onigmo 5.13.5.
 In particular, **the addition of iterator makes it possible to match gap buffer or nonadjacent memory blocks.** Please refer to the sample files for how to use.

+## Pty

+An improved version based on ptyqt[https://github.com/kafeg/ptyqt]. **Almost all the code was rewritten to make the pty more robust and stable.**

 ## ScopeGuard.h

 A class of which the sole purpose is to run the function f in its destructor.
 This is useful for guaranteeing your cleanup code is executed.